What To Do If You Encounter Sharks While Snorkeling

 Consider Group Snorkeling

-If you stay within a large group, the chances of being attacked are far less likely because sharks don’t usually attack large groups of people.
+If you stay within a large tour group, the chances of being attacked are far less likely because sharks don’t usually attack large groups of people.
 This means that staying close to your fellow snorkelers can give you the protection you need.

 Don’t Swim During Low Visibility